 Cultivating an innovation-driven mindset through Design Thinking

-Design Thinking provides a human-centred approach to solving these complex and ambiguous problems (the so-called 'wicked problems') through an innovation-driven mindset.
-This mindset can help unlock the hidden value in existing products, services and technologies, and develop new buiness models, redesign complex systems and find new solutions for societal issues.
+Design Thinking provides a human-centred approach to solving these complex & ambiguous problems (so-called 'wicked problems') through an innovation-driven mindset.
+This mindset can help unlock the hidden value in existing products, services & technologies and develop new buiness models, redesign complex systems and find new solutions for societal issues.
 Moreover, this mindset represents the next competitive advantage for professionals inside organizations.

-As such, Design Thinking offers a powerful way to unleash the creative potential of employees, managers and leaders in organisations and to prepare them for current and future business challenges.
+As such, Design Thinking offers a powerful way to unleash the creative potential of employees, managers & leaders in organisations and to prepare them for current and future business challenges.

-This module, therefore, will help students develop innovative thinking skills as well as a design thinking mindset conducive to innovation.
+This course will help to develop innovative thinking skills as well as a design thinking mindset conducive to innovation.

 - Develop an innovation-driven mindset

-- Know how to think more expansively, creatively, and effectively through all phases of an innovation project, and how to apply these innovative thinking skills to solve problems in relevant business situations;
+- Know how to think more expansively, creatively & effectively through all phases of an innovation project and how to apply these innovative thinking skills to solve problems in relevant business situations

-- Translate broadly defined opportunities into actionable innovation possibilities and recommendations for client organisations;
+- Translate broadly defined opportunities into actionable innovation possibilities & recommendations for client organisations

-- Design desirable, viable and feasible business solutions.
+- Design desirable, viable & feasible business solutions.

-This module will introduce you to Design Thinking and its main characteristics, and it will guide you through the disciplined process behind it in a step-by-step fashion.
-Design methodologies, innovation tools and cognitive frameworks for problem-solving will be critically discussed and practically applied.
+The course will introduce you to Design Thinking and its main characteristics and it will guide you through the disciplined process behind it in a step-by-step fashion.
+Design methodologies, innovation tools & cognitive frameworks for problem-solving will be critically discussed and practically applied.

-This module will help you develop innovative thinking and problem-solving skills, especially when facing complex and systemic problems.
-These include the ability to gain deep insights about users (the core of Design Thinking), to define and reframe problems, and to generate solutions or alternative approaches that are more effective than those that already exist.
-Furthermore, you will develop a strong ability to clearly articulate ideas and concepts visually as well as verbally, a mindset that embraces uncertainty and seeks new opportunities by exploration and experimentation, as well as a an understanding of how to perform effectively as individuals, within a team and within an organisation.
+The course will help you develop innovative thinking and problem-solving skills, especially when facing complex and systemic problems.
+These include the ability to gain deep insights about users (the core of Design Thinking), to define and reframe problems and to generate solutions or alternative approaches that are more effective than those that already exist.
+Furthermore, you will develop a strong ability to clearly articulate ideas & concepts visually as well as verbally, a mindset that embraces uncertainty and seeks new opportunities by exploration and experimentation, as well as a an understanding of how to perform effectively as individuals, within a team & within an organisation.

 Modalità di insegnamento

-The module takes the view that Design Thinking can be learned through repeated practice.
-As a consequence, the course will be based on interactive sessions combining case discussion, independent fieldwork, and in-class exercises to help you familiarise with the fundamental concepts and tools of Design Thinking, and apply these tools to a concrete business challenge.
+The course takes the view that Design Thinking can be learned through repeated practice.
+As a consequence, the course will be based on interactive sessions combining case discussion, independent fieldwork and in-class exercises to help you familiarise with the fundamental concepts & tools of Design Thinking and apply these tools to a concrete business challenge.

 The module has no textbook but relies on a selection of articles outlining some fundamental ideas in Design Thinking, as well as case studies and examples.
-Reading the readings in advance is highly recommended as it will help students follow the content of the sessions.
+Reading the readings in advance is highly recommended as it will help students follow the course.